 The aeronautical mobile service operates on a secondary basis in parts of this frequency range and uses NDBs for audio broadcasts.
 Although no technical specifications were received on AM audio broadcasts using NDBs, it was assumed that the technical analyses undertaken for NDBs used in the aeronautical radionavigation service would be applicable to this subset of NDBs.

 List of relevant documents

 ECC/CPG11/PTC(2009)55 – Outcome of the 5th Meeting of the Joint IMO-ITU Experts Group

 Relevant information from outside CEPT

-European Union

 Regional Telecommunication Organisations

-APT (December 2010)
+APT (September 2011)